Ecotoxicity Assays using CASY

 Figure: Determination of the EC50 of ciprofloxacin on R. subcapitata.

-CASY was used in another study, Cell growth and proliferation of Raphidocelis subcapitata to examine.
+CASY was used in another study, to examine Cell growth and proliferation of Raphidocelis subcapitata in more detail.